 Banks don’t throw around money like they used to.
 Funding options for startups may be limited without the right financial profile or backing.
 That’s why we wanted to explore the option of paying for business expenses with personal funds.
 We’ll discuss if it’s really as bad as its reputation.
 You will also learn when personal funds for business is appropriate and what other options you may have.

-When we talk about financing a business with personal funds, most think of money from savings account.
+When we talk about financing a business with personal funds, most think of money from a savings account.
 That’s not always the case.
-Your option could be a personal savings or emergency fund or it may be investment or retirement assets.
-It could also be cash value from a life insurance policy or taking out a second home mortgage or rainy day savings for purchasing the best car insurance.
+Your option could be a personal savings, emergency funds or maybe your investment or retirement assets.
+It could also be the cash value from a life insurance policy, taking out a second home mortgage or rainy day savings for purchasing the best car insurance.

-When we get down to actions more drastic than withdrawing a few grand for business funding, it has to make sense.
+When we get down to actions more drastic than withdrawing a few grand from your savings account for business funding, it has to make sense.
 Paying for business expenses with personal funds could make sense when

 - The amount of the loan is small